INITIATIVES + OPPORTUNITIES

 Please note: Applicants must be at least 18 years old, be able to stand for at least 8 hours, and be able to work in an outdoor environment.

-2026 VENDOR WORKSHOP TO BE ANNOUNCED
+2026 VENDOR WORKSHOP APPLICATION NOW OPEN!

 Welcome back to our Community Vendor Workshop!
-Designed to support North Lawndale and Little Village businesses, this workshop provides the essential tools for success at local events like Riot Fest 2025.
+Designed to support North Lawndale and Little Village businesses, this workshop provides the essential tools for success at local events like Riot Fest 2026.
 Join us to enhance your visibility, strengthen community connections, and expand business opportunities in the upcoming festival season.

 WORKSHOP OBJECTIVES

 Gain valuable insights and best practices from Riot Fest organizers and experienced vendors to maximize your success.
-This workshop is an opportunity to learn, connect, and grow, ensuring you’re well-prepared for a successful 2025 event season!
+This workshop is an opportunity to learn, connect, and grow, ensuring you’re well-prepared for a successful 2026 event season!

 VENDOR PARTICIPATION & SUPPORT